donswelt/NSM-Discovr-Workflow/README.md

 # Install
 - Get Workflow app for iOS: http://workflow.is/
 - Click this link: https://t.co/Mg1DHrXwrG
-- or download the Discovr.work file and add it manually
+- or download the Discovr.wflow file and add it manually
 # Watermark
 To add a watermark save your logo as iCloudDrive/Workflow/Watermark.png